fhswf/MLPro/doc/rtd/content/bf/layer2_mathematics/normalizers.rst

 Normalizer
 ----------
+Normalization is a process of scaling different parameters to common scale.
+The way the parameters are scaled depends on the type of normalization being performed.
+For e.g. parameters are scaled within a range of -1 to 1 in case of a minmax normalization.
 MLPro's normalizer classes can be used to normalize data based on MinMax Normalization and Z-transformation.
 These normalizer classes can be imported by incorporating following lines in your script.